What Remains of Edith Finch: Reception

-What Remains of Edith Finch received "generally positive" reviews across Windows, PlayStation 4, and Nintendo Switch platforms, while the Xbox One version received "universal acclaim", according to review aggregator Metacritic.
+What Remains of Edith Finch received near-universal acclaim across all platforms upon which it was released (PlayStation 4, Windows, Xbox One, and Nintendo Switch), according to review aggregator website Metacritic.

 Destructoid's Brett Makedonski scored the game a 9/10 with the consensus "A hallmark of excellence.
 There may be flaws, but they are negligible and won't cause massive damage."

 Marty Sliva's 8.8/10 score on IGN stated that "What Remains of Edith Finch is a gorgeous experience and one of the finest magical-realism stories in all of games."

 Andy Chalk's gave a score of 91 out of 100 on PC Gamer and said it was "Touching, sad, and brilliant; a story worth forgiving the limited interactivity to experience."

 Josh Harmon of EGMNow awarded it 7/10, stating that Edith Finch is "a brilliant accomplishment.
 It's also a game that repeatedly fails to live up to its potential in serious, heartbreaking ways.
 Until now, I'd never realized it was possible to be both at the same time."

-Griffin Vacheron from Game Revolution gave the game a score of 3.5 stars out of 5, saying that "If you're more like me, though, and deviate from the assessment of tragic events as an inherently higher form, then you may find the Finch's tale doesn't activate your almonds as much as it probably should.
+Griffin Vacheron from GameRevolution gave the game a score of 3.5 stars out of 5, saying that "If you're more like me, though, and deviate from the assessment of tragic events as an inherently higher form, then you may find the Finch's tale doesn't activate your almonds as much as it probably should.
 Still, as a spooky, logical evolution of the Gone Homes and Firewatches of the world, with an impressive short-story style to boot, What Remains of Edith Finch is ultimately worth your time if its premise grabs you."